documentary photography project

 makes the timeline of the photographs

-unclear, which points to the nebulous
+unclear, which points to

 qualities of history itself.